jmgurvitch/art-of-data/center_and_variability.md

 ## Center
 1. Define **mean**, **median**, and **mode**.
+   - Mean: The arithmetic mean is found by adding the numbers and dividing the sum by the number of numbers in the list.
+This is what is most often meant by an average.
+The median is the middle value in a list ordered from smallest to largest.
+The mode is the most frequently occurring value on the list.
+There are other types of means, too.
+A geometric mean is found by multiplying all values in a list and then taking the root of that product equal to the number of values (e.g., the square root if there are two numbers).
+The geometric mean is typically used in cases of exponential growth or decline
+   - Median: The median is the middle value in a set of numbers
+   - Mode: The mode is the most common number in a data set.

 2. When people talk about taking an average, which **measure of center** are they usually referring to?

+   They generally are referring to the arithmetic mean.

 3. What is an **outlier**, and which measure of center does it affect the most?

+   An outlier is a value in a data set that is very different from the other values.
+That is, outliers are values unusually far from the middle.
+It most effects the mean.

 4. if the **median** is greater than the **mean**, what does that tell you about the _skew_ of the distribution?

 5. Give an example of a situation where finding the **mode** of a dataset would be useful.

 6. Two datasets have the same **mean** of 1.15.
 Are these two datasets the same?
 Why or why not?

 ## Variability